-Turbulence Calibration Module: The following maneuvers are requested for turbulence sensor calibration:
+Turbulence Calibration Module: For calibration of the BAT probe, this module should be executed on separate flights at the start and end of the CBLAST filed program.
+The following maneuvers are requested for turbulence sensor calibration:

-Pitch Up/Down maneuvers: One series, with pitch variations of $\pm 8-10^{\circ}$, containing 10-20 complete sinusoids.
-Sinusoids in the series will have periods of roughly 5-6 s (the plane should actually react to this, i.e., change altitude).

-Dynamic sideslip: 1/2- to full-ball sideslips with 10-20 complete sinusoids.
-Series slow (5-6 s period).

-Steady-state Yaw: 1/2-ball, held for 10-15 s, full-ball held for 10-15 s, 1/2-ball, held for 10-15 seconds.
+- Pitch Up/Down maneuvers: One series, with pitch variations of ±8-10°, containing 10-20 complete sinusoids.
+Sinusoids in the series will have periods of roughly 5-6 s (the plane should actually react to this, i.e., change altitude). - Dynamic sideslip: 1/2- to full-ball sideslips with 10-20 complete sinusoids.
+Series slow (5-6 s period). - Steady-state Yaw: 1/2-ball, held for 10-15 s, full-ball held for 10-15 s, 1/2-ball, held for 10-15 seconds.
 Repeated on other side.